kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ![illustration of self-assembling clusterset topology](./self-assembling-clustersets.svg)

 This is the model most suited to a cluster-scoped ClusterProfile resource.
 In contrast to the prior models discussed, in this approach the ClusterProfile CRD would be written directly to each "member" cluster.
 ClusterSet membership would either be established through peer-to-peer relationships, or managed by an external control plane.
-For ClusterSet security and integrity, a two-way handshake of some sort would be needed between the local cluster and each peer or the external control plane to ensure it is properly authorized to serve endpoints for exported services or import services from other clusters.
+For ClusterSet security and integrity, a two-way handshake of some sort would be needed between the local cluster and each peer or the external control plane to ensure it is properly authorized to serve entrypoints for exported services or import services from other clusters.
 While these approaches could be implemented with a namespace-scoped ClusterProfile CRD in the `default` or a designated namespace, misuse is most likely in this model, because the resource would be more likely to be authored by a human if using the peer-to-peer model.
 Due to the complexity and fragility concerns of managing clusterset membership in a peer-to-peer topology, an external control plane would likely be preferable.
 Assuming the external control plane does not support Kubernetes APIs (if it did, any of the "hub" models could be applied instead), it could still be possible to implement this model with a namespace-scoped ClusterProfile resource, but it is _not_ recommended.

 #### Workload placement across multiple clusters _without_ cross-cluster service networking